 A few years ago I stopped making resolutions and began focusing on getting more of whatever I’ve been missing.
-One year it was more family time that I needed, so I focused on getting more of that.
-In other years, it was more sleep or to work on my digestion.
+One year, I needed more family time, so I focused on getting that.
+In other years, I needed to work on getting more sleep or to work on my digestion.
 Practical stuff.

 This year, it was harder to figure out what I needed, because, for starters after the unprecedented locked-down theme of 2020, my list of needs was fairly long.

 Topping my list was a need for better, deeper sleep.
 I also needed to feel safe again.
 My hair was looking parched and in desperate need of a hairdresser (an essential worker, if you ask me).
 And as someone who loves giving and getting hugs, social distancing left me feeling deprived of that!

 The point is that 2020 was a difficult year on many fronts and the only theme I could think of to sum up what I needed 2021 to be is more positive… without a lot of effort.

 If you can relate, I invite you to also make a Positive Living challenge as your new year’s commitment.
 If your needs are like mine — all over the place — you may need to commit to doing a few things, not just one thing.

 I suggest that you choose three things from this list to do all year to make 2021 more positive after the clusterfuck that was 2020.

 Wearing fragrance is a natural mood lifter and an easy way to live a more positive life this year.
 Studies show that wearing fragrances amplifies your happiness and makes you more attractive to other people (including potential partners).
 If you have a favorite scent, why not add a new formulation of it (a body wash, lotion, or mist) for a layered effect?
 Those of you who prefer natural scents can make your own using essential oils or check out a natural fragrance brand like IME Naturals.